SaphTheBored/SaphTheBored/README.md

 Hey, I'm Saph!

-I'm just someone here who likes to learn and is currently learning Python, C++ and Java.
-I probably won't post many good or even decent repositories as honestly, I'm really new to both these languages.
+I'm just someone here who likes to learn and is currently learning C++, C#, and Java I probably won't post many good or even decent repositories as honestly, I'm really new to both these languages.

-Not much to add...
-I go by she/her, in my early 20's and just like learning tech stuff.